Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 3.5 Consequences for endoprosthetics: The "displacement effect"

-Endoprosthetics – the insertion of artificial hip or knee joints – is particularly affected by these developments:
+Endoprosthetics – the implantation of artificial hip or knee joints – is particularly affected by these developments:

-- It is easy to plan for, but not life-threateningly acute .
+- It is indeed easy to plan for – but not life-threateningly acute .

-That is why it is repeatedly pushed aside as soon as emergencies or economically more “lucrative” interventions intervene.
+Therefore, it is repeatedly pushed aside whenever emergencies or more economically "lucrative" interventions occur.

-There are also systemic hurdles outside of the clinics:
+There are also systemic hurdles outside of hospitals:

-- Orthopaedic specialists with statutory health insurance approval often have long waiting times for new patients ,
+- Orthopedic specialists with public health insurance accreditation often have long waiting times for new patients .

-- Appointments for preliminary consultations or second opinions are difficult to obtain,
+- It is difficult to get appointments for preliminary consultations or second opinions

-- In some regions, there are too few practicing orthopedic surgeons, which leads to regional undersupply.
+- In some regions there are too few practicing orthopedic surgeons – leading to regional under-provision.

-Patients end up on hold before a surgery appointment can even be discussed.
+Patients thus end up in a waiting loop before a surgery date can even be discussed.

 3.7 Private alternatives as a lifeline

-Given this backdrop, it's not surprising that more and more patients are looking for alternatives outside the public system .
-Private clinics do indeed offer an important complement – especially for:
+Against this backdrop, it is not surprising that more and more patients are looking for alternatives outside the public system .
+And indeed, private clinics offer an important addition here – especially for:

-- Working people who cannot be absent for months,
+- Working people who cannot be absent for months at a time,

-- Older people with fear of deteriorating mobility.
+- Elderly people with fears of declining mobility.

-The principle of individual cost coverage (see Part 2) makes this private care possible for those with statutory insurance – and could become an important bridge until the public system is reformed.
+The principle of individual cost coverage (see Part 2) makes this private care possible even for those with statutory health insurance – and could become an important bridge until the public system is reformed.

-4. Conclusion, instructions & your path to faster hip or knee replacement
+4. Conclusion, instructions & your path to a faster hip or knee replacement

 4.1 Summary – The most important points at a glance